Caerketton Hill

-The crest marks a 16-meter diameter and 1.5 meter high cairn.
-It was disturbed and is therefore no longer preserved in its original condition.
+On the crest of the hill are the scattered remains of a cairn now consisting of small stones, 16 meters in diameter and 1.5 meter high.
 The cairn is protected as a scheduled monument.

 Surroundings

-A flint arrowhead was discovered on the western flank of Caerketon Hill in 1970.
-The exhibit is in the collection of the National Museum of Antiquities of Scotland, which is affiliated with the Royal Museum.
+A flint arrowhead was discovered on the western flank of Caerketton Hill in 1970.

 The remains of a hill fort can be found on a rocky outcrop almost ten meters high on the east flank.
 Located in a well-defended position, the facility was surrounded by at least one wall.
 There was a rampart on the west side.
 The fort is classified as a Scheduled Monument.

-A dry ski run was installed on the north flank of the Caerketon Hill.
+A dry ski run was installed on the north flank of the Caerketton Hill.